Caramel Apple Pear Pie

 - 6 tablespoons ice water

 - Nonstick cooking spray, for spraying pie plate

 - 1 egg beaten with 1 tablespoon water

 Preheat the oven to 350 degrees F.

-Combine the sugar, 2 tablespoons of the flour and salt in a large bowl.
-In another bowl, whisk together the eggs, buttermilk and dulce de leche until combined.
-Add the egg mixture to the flour mixture and whisk to combine.
+Combine the sugar, 2 tablespoons of the cornstarch and the salt in a large bowl.
+In a medium bowl, whisk together the buttermilk, dulce de leche and eggs until well combined.
+Add the egg mixture to the cornstarch mixture and whisk to combine.

-If using a conventional oven, bake the crust for 15 minutes.
-Remove the foil and beans, brush with the egg wash and continue to bake until the crust is golden brown, about 10 minutes.
+Line the crust with a sheet of parchment paper and fill with pie weights or uncooked beans.
+Bake for 15 minutes.
+Remove the foil and weights, brush with the beaten egg and continue to bake until the crust is golden brown, about 10 minutes.
+Let cool completely.